Key Stage 3 Overview

 Year 8 Curriculum Overview | Themes | Unit content |

-Term 1-2 | Pop Art – Roy Lichtenstein | Studying the work of Roy Lichtenstein and his comic book style impact words.
-Pupils will design their own font and add patterns in the style of Roy Lichtenstein which will later be developed into a painting. |
+Term 1-2 | Pop Art – Roy Lichtenstein | Studying the work of Roy Lichtenstein and using comic superheros as a starting point.
+Pupils will design their own comic book cover and in the style of Roy Lichtenstein using primary colours. |

 Term 2-3 | African Masks | Exploring the culture, art and artefacts of Africa.
-Pupils will learn about the symbolic meaning of African masks and design a mask with a personal meaning. |
+Pupils will learn about the symbolic meaning of African masks and design a mask with a personal meaning.
+They will develop their masks into cardboard relief. |

 Year 9